Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

 |

-This rather revealing table points out an obvious
+This rather revealing table highlights an obvious

 problem with our ‘first past the post’ (FPP) voting system – it does not